ajmorton/advent_of_code/2024-pypy/Thoughts.md

 - NameTuples are bloody slow.
 3x slowdown compared to a normal tuple indexed with foo[0]

 So far this is 1n 86x speedup.
 Annoyed I can't hit 100x

+# Day 07 - Bridge Repair
+Go read itertools.
+Plug in values.
+Meh.
+I guess I should write the memoises version at some point.